rcln/dospordos/README.md

 # dospordos
-Rienforcement learning using the technique of TD-Gammon, for highly qualified migrations localizations in Google-Bing-Duckduckgo-Citeseerx
+Reinforcement learning using the technique of TD-Gammon, for highly qualified migrations localizations in Google-Bing-Duckduckgo-Citeseerx